gloomsprout/gloomsprout.github.io/gloomsprout/content/posts/index.md

 # Why My QTS Matters for Your Child’s Tutoring Success

 Hello!
-I’m a private tutor with **Qualified Teacher Status (QTS)**—and while I’m not standing in a school classroom every day, the training and experience that come with QTS are at the heart of everything I do when I work with your child.
+I’m proud to say that I am a private tutor with **Qualified Teacher Status (QTS)**—and while I’m not standing in a school classroom every day, the training and experience that come with QTS are at the heart of everything I do when I work with your child.

-You might be wondering: _“Does it really matter if my child’s tutor has QTS?”_
+You might be wondering: _“What is QTS & Does it really matter if my child’s tutor has QTS?”_
 Let me explain why it does—and how it benefits your child, especially if you’re looking for more than just help with homework.

 ---